It has NO added FAT or SUGAR! And, it is GLUTEN-FREE! And amazingly, it is moist and delicious!

 |Baking the cake|

-First of all, I would like to apologise for not having pictures that show slices of this cake.
+Sorry that I can't show the slices of this cake.
 I had to bring the unsliced cake for the birthday celebration and didn't have a chance to take any picture when it was served.
-Sorry!

 Now, here's the recipe from BBC GoodFood